Publications

 General Anesthesia Decouples Cortical Pyramidal Neurons

-DOI:10.1016/j.cell.2020.01.024We found that general anesthesia decouples the information flow from layer 5 pyramidal neuron dendrites and their cell bodies, providing a cellular mechanism that unifies two theories of consciousness.
+DOI: 10.1016/j.cell.2020.01.024This work showed that general anesthesia decouples information flow between dendrites and the soma of layer 5 pyramidal neurons, offering a cellular mechanism relevant to theories of consciousness.

 2017